sogaiu/ts-clojure/README.md

 ## Misc

-`tree-sitter` cli subcommand backward compatibility does not appear to be a high priority so at various future points, it may be necessary to adjust some `tree-sitter` invocations in the various Babashka (`.clj`) scripts.
+At this time, `tree-sitter` cli subcommand backward compatibility does not appear to be a high priority so at various future points, it may be necessary to adjust some `tree-sitter` invocations in the various Babashka (`.clj`) scripts.

 As a specific examples of backward incompatibility, at the time of this writing, there are plans to phase out the `build-wasm`